 The Bank holds a number of investments in unquoted securities some of which are carried at fair value with a market value of N7.572 billion (31 December 2013: N7.703 billion).
-The significant investments which are carried at fair value is MTN Nigeria Communications Limited (MTN Nigeria) at N6.359billion (cost N5.097 billion).
+The significant investments which are carried at fair value is MTN at N6.359billion (cost N5.097 billion).
 The fair value of unquoted equity securities amounting to N763 million (2013: 763 million) has not been disclosed, their fair value cannot be measured reliably.
 There is no similar investment that the price can be reliably benchmarked because there is no active market.
 These investments are recouped through redemption rather than disposal.
-The significant investment carried at cost is African Finance Corporation (AFC) N638 million as at 31 December 2014 (2013: N638 million).
+The significant investment carried at cost is AFC N638 million as at 31 December 2014 (2013: N638 million).
 MTN Nigeria is a private limited liability company whose principal activity is the provision of mobile telecommunications service using the Global System for Mobile Communications (GSM) platform.
-AFC is a private sector led investment bank and development finance institutions and investors holding the remaining shares.
+AFC is a private sector led investment bank and development finance institution which has the Central Bank as a single major shareholder (42.5%) with other African financial institutions and investors holding the remaining shares.
 The AFC operates a US dollar denominated balance sheet and provides finance in this currency.
 As at 31 December 2013 the corporation had a balance sheet size of \$1.9 billion.